 Research shows that most kids are exposed to information about illicit substances at an early age through social media, the internet, television, or friends.
 As a result, it's important to talk to your teen about what they know.
 You should also invite them to come to you with questions and assure them that you will always give them the facts.
+3.

-Talking to your teen could save their life.
+How to Talk to Your Teen About Drugs and Alcohol Talking to your teen could save their life.